Azure/bicep-registry-modules/avm/ptn/virtual-machine-images/azure-image-builder/README.md

 </details>
 <p>

-### Example 2: _Creating a Linux image with Azure Image Builder_
+### Example 2: _Deploying all resources_

-This instance deploy a Linux-flavored image definition and image using Linux-specific installation scripts.
+This instance deploys the module with the conditions set up to deploy all resource and build the image.

 <details>